Wauwilermoos internment camp: Conditions, human rights violations, and inspections

 The reports contained statements from internees that the camp was "a relaxing place that they would happily return to".
 However, "the internees provided their statements in return for favours from Béguin".
 The conditions in the camp were not reported correctly.
 "Switzerland's wartime general, Henri Guisan, demanded that all Red Cross reports about the internment camps be submitted to army censors first if delegates wanted access" notes historian Dwight S. Mears.
 The American military attaché in Bern warned Marcel Pilet-Golaz, Swiss foreign minister in 1944, that "the mistreatment inflicted on US aviators could lead to 'navigation errors' during bombing raids over Germany".

 The ICRC inspected the camp on several occasions, headed by Swiss Army Colonel Auguste Rilliet.
 The inspection team simply noted that sanitary conditions could be improved, and that prisoners were not aware of the length of their sentences or why they were in the camp in the first place.
 Immediately prior to the removal of the commandant in September 1945 Rilliet rated the camp conditions unsatisfactory.
 Wauwilermoos was the subject of official protests by the United States, Great Britain, Poland, and Italy, as well as a barrier to the normalisation of diplomatic relations with the USSR.
 Numerous Swiss citizens reported that the conditions at Wauwilermoos were in violation of the 1929 Geneva Conventions, including a Swiss Army medical officer, an officer on the Swiss Army's General Staff, and the editors of two Swiss newspapers.

 Starting in 1942 on-site inspections had been carried out by the Swiss officials.
-For instance Major Humbert, army doctor (Militärarzt) and head physician in the Seeland district of the Swiss Federal Commissioner of Internment and Hospitalization (FCIH), menitioned in three reports in January and February 1942, the "enormous morbidity" in the penal camp: "The moral atmosphere in the camp is absolutely untenable".
+For instance Major Humbert, army doctor (Militärarzt) and head physician in the Seeland district of the Swiss Federal Commissioner of Internment and Hospitalization (FCIH), mentioned in three reports in January and February 1942, the "enormous morbidity" in the penal camp: "The moral atmosphere in the camp is absolutely untenable".
 Major Humbert also noted the despotic punishment catalogue and psychological deficits of the commandant of the prison camp, Captain André Béguin.
 His complaints resulted in no action by the authorities, and in February 1942 Humbert was dismissed.